tejasbhosale-git/tejasbhosale-git.github.io/README.md

-This is My personal Website , all rights reserved to @tejasbhosale
+This is My Portfolio Website , all rights reserved to @tejasbhosale